 About Me - Alon Albalak

-The primary focus of my PhD research has been on applying ML methods to NLP to improve data efficiency and model performance.
+The primary focus of my research has been on applying ML methods to NLP to improve data quality and model performance.
 In my research I have explored the use of methods including multi-armed bandits, data selection, multitask learning, transfer learning, reinforcement learning, and neuro-symbolic methods.
 Additionally, I have a wide array of interests in other topics including model efficiency, logic and reasoning, conversational AI, and multilingual models.

 ** NEWS **

-[02/2024] New survey paper!
-“A Survey on Data Selection for Language Models”
+[07/2024] “A Survey on Data Selection for Language Models” will appear in the Transactions of Machine Learning Research (TMLR)

 This survey presents a comprehensive review of data selection methods and related areas, providing a taxonomy of existing approaches that allows us to point at holes in research, and propose promising avenues for future research.
 The aim of this resource is to accelerate progress on data-cenrtic research, for both new and established researchers!